raceychan/lihil/docs/features.md

 - An event handler can have as many dependencies as you want, but it should at least contain two params: a sub type of `Event`, and a sub type of `MessageContext`.

-- if a handler is reigstered with a parent event, it will listen to all of its sub event. for example,
+- if a handler is registered with a parent event, it will listen to all of its sub events. for example,

 - a handler that listens to `UserEvent`, will also be called when `UserCreated(UserEvent)`, `UserDeleted(UserEvent)` event is published/emitted.